BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 **Required software and Add-on**

 [Blender](https://www.blender.org/download/releases/3-6/) – free open-source software for 3D modeling and animation.
-Recommended version is 3.6 as this the latest version the add-on was created for.
+Recommended version is 3.6 as this is the latest version the add-on was created for.

 [BG3/DOS2 Collada Exporter for Blender 3.6](https://github.com/Norbyte/dos2de_collada_exporter) - An addon for Blender that allows you to import and export DAE/GR2 files for Baldur's Gate 3.